- American By-Choice: One Mans Journey – FDNY firefighter, operated at the WTC attacks on 9/11

 Capt.
 Fuentes persevered through prayer, finally managing to radio his comrades and lead them to his position and his eventual rescue.

-His career spans 26 + years of serving this City and 30 + years specializing in the fields of Emergency Management, Disaster Preparedness, Disaster Response and Recovery, Search and Rescue (member of the NYTF 1 national USAR Team), and Emergency Preparedness.
+His career spans 26 + years of serving this City and 30 + years specializing in Emergency Management, Disaster Preparedness, Disaster Response, and Recovery, Search and Rescue (member of the NYTF 1 national USAR Team), and Emergency Preparedness.

 Captain Al Fuentes holds a Bachelors degree in Psychology and a Masters degree in HLS Leadership in conjunction with the Naval Post Graduate School.